vijay638/Implement-stack-LIFO-using-micro-service-architecture/README.md

-After deployement of services on minikube you should the apis as below
+After deployement of services on minikube you should hit the apis as below

 http://${minikube ip}:30163/StackImlementation/push/{data}
 http://${minikube ip}:30163/StackImlementation/pop